Liminal-Earth/custom-spirit-box/README.md

  - Here the segment time is 1 second.
 If you want it to be shorter, you can use milliseconds by changing 1 to "200ms" or "500ms".
 Keep it in quotes like that.

- - Where it says <YOUR MP3> make sure to pass in the actual mp3 you are splitting.
+ - Where it says `<YOUR MP3>` make sure to pass in the actual mp3 you are splitting.

- - Where says <SOME TITLE> you choose a title for the files you are generating.
-If you pass in 'dangerfield' your split files will be dangerfield1.mp3, dangerfield2.mp3, etc.
+ - Where says `<SOME TITLE>`, make sure you choose a title for the files you are generating.
+For instance, if you pass in 'dangerfield' your split files will be dangerfield1.mp3, dangerfield2.mp3, etc.

-5. Install `mplayer`. `brew install mplayer`
+5. Install `mplayer`.

+ - `brew install mplayer`

 6. Make a playlist file with all your mp3s.